University of Southampton

 Year 2

-In Year 2 you will complete two further five-month clinical placements described as systemic, focusing on child and intellectual disability settings.
+In Year 2, you will complete two further five-month clinical placements described as systemic, focusing on child and/or intellectual disability and/or systemic settings.
 The academic component of the second year focuses on skills development for adapting ways of working for child and adolescents and intellectual disability settings.
 You will also complete a second Systemic Theory and Practice module.
 You will have developed your doctoral thesis research ideas and be working on this, alongside your supervisory team, throughout the second year.

 Year 3

 In Year 3, you will be able to choose one longer specialist third year placement.
-This happens alongside teaching and your research.
-The academic component of your third year comprises an advanced practice module which incorporates specialist training (some of which supports dual accreditation pathways), leadership and professional development, and community psychology.
+This happens alongside teaching and completing your research thesis.
+The academic component of your third year comprises an advanced practice module which incorporates specialist training (some of which aims to support dual accreditation pathways in CBT, Systemic and Neuropsychology), leadership, professional development, and community psychology.
 You will broaden your direct and indirect clinical practice skills and skills in working with systems and organisational level change.
 You will consolidate this learning through applying it in your specialist third-year placement and undertake assignments designed to demonstrate these skills.
-A significant amount of time is dedicated to the completion of your doctoral thesis throughout your third year.
 A significant amount of time is dedicated to the completion of your doctoral thesis throughout your third year.

 Structure of the Week

-Trainees are full time employees of the NHS and are expected to work Monday to Friday, 9 – 5.
+Trainees are full time employees of the NHS and are expected to live in region and work Monday to Friday from 9am to 5pm.

-Outside of longer teaching blocks, we aim for teaching to take place on Mondays, and some Fridays, during term time.
+Outside of the longer teaching blocks, we aim for teaching to take place on Mondays, and some Fridays, during term time with allocated study time.
 Teaching takes place at the University of Southampton campus, and it is the expectation that trainees attend in person.
-We do not offer a hybrid setup.
+Please note that we do not offer hybrid teaching.

-In years 1 and 2, trainees are on their clinical placements on Tuesdays, Wednesdays and Thursdays.
-In year 3, trainees time is split between one longer specialist placement and dedicated academic and research days.
+In Years 1 and 2, trainees are generally on their clinical placements on Tuesdays, Wednesdays, and Thursdays.
+In Year 3, trainees’ time is split between one longer specialist placement and dedicated academic, study and research days.

 Last updated: